matrix-org/matrix-spec-proposals/proposals/3262-apake_authentication.md

 *with the given password and give a warning if this works, but the server can just lie to the* *client about that, leaving the user none the wiser.*

-SRP is vulnerable to precomputation attacks and it is incompatible elliptic-curve cryptography.
+SRP is vulnerable to precomputation attacks and it is incompatible with elliptic-curve cryptography.
 Matthew Green judges it as
 ["It’s not ideal, but it’s real." and "not obviously broken"](https://blog.cryptographyengineering.com/2018/10/19/lets-talk-about-pake/) and it's a fairly old protocol.